||Yellowish brown, abdomen dirty white with several dark stripes meeting at angle

 of its webs than the spider itself.
 The house spider is found

-worldwide and is common throughout the United States and Canada.
+worldwide and is common throughout the United States and

-The house spider randomly selects its web locations and creates a
+The house spider randomly selects its web locations and creates

-site is selected, and a new web is built.
+another site is selected, and a new web is built.

-House spiders have a difficult time surviving in modern homes due
+House spiders have a difficult time surviving in modern homes

-prosper inside structures like garages, sheds, barns and
+likely to prosper inside structures like garages, sheds, barns and

 warehouses.
 Outside, these domestic spiders are often around